Skip to content

 Short answers, pulled from the story.

-Why is Ahmedabad known as the Manchester of the East?
+Why was Ahmedabad called the Manchester of India?

-When did Old Ahmedabad receive UNESCO World Heritage Site status?
+When did Ahmedabad receive UNESCO World Heritage Site status?